cyberbotics/webots/docs/discord/documentation.md

 ##### nap 12/23/2021 13:38:29
 I've added a tree (pine) to my world, but it is huge and out of proportion to everything else.
 How can I change it's size?
 I can't seem to add a transform to it.

-##### DDaniel [Cyberbotics] 12/23/2021 15:44:20
-You need to add the Pine as a child of the Transform and then scale it down, not the other way around

 ## 2022

 ##### Bubble\_13 02/12/2022 03:28:02